natalieagus/50005-2023/_ns_labs/lab4_1-intro.md

 - Explore **differences** between HTTP and HTTPs using packet sniffer (Wireshark)
 - **Analyse** various captured packets exchanged between the browser, web server, and HTCPCP server

+## Checkoff and Lab Questionnaire

+You are required to finish the lab questionnaire on eDimension and complete one `CHECKOFF`{:.info} during this session.
+Simply show that your bsim simulates the desirable checkoff outcome (binary grading, either you complete it or you don't) of the lab.
+Read along to find out more.

 ## The Hyper Text Coffee Pot Control Protocol

 The Hyper Text Coffee Pot Control Protocol (**HTCPCP**) is a whimsical communication protocol for controlling, monitoring, and diagnosing coffee pots that is **based** on [HTTP](https://www.rfc-editor.org/rfc/rfc2616).
 It is specified in [RFC 2324](https://datatracker.ietf.org/doc/html/rfc2324), published on 1 April 1998 as part of an April Fools prank.
 In this lab, we are not going to control a real coffee pot (although it is [possible](https://github.com/HyperTextCoffeePot/HyperTextCoffeePot)) but a **virtual** one via the HTCPCP protocol.